 His next rides were on Sleigh Leap and The Gnat at Plumpton on January 28, finishing last on the former but a more promising fifth on the latter.
 He finished tenth on The Gnat next time out at Windsor in February.

-His training comeback was equally brief, so much so that he does not appear in the 1956 or 1957 or any subsequent editions of Horses in Training.
-It is possible that he trained at Wadhurst, in Sussex, however that is pure speculation, based on the fact that a permit holder later trained there and numbered The Gnat among his string.
+His training comeback was equally brief.
+He took out a Flat licence in 1957 but does not appear in that year’s Horses in Training or in any subsequent editions.
+It is possible that he trained at Wadhurst, in Sussex, however that is mere speculation, based on the fact that a permit holder later trained there and numbered The Gnat among his string.